 Our use of ‘Cookies’

 Cookies are used on our website to supplement the site visit data described above.

-How we collect and hold your personal information
+How we collect your personal information

 We collect personal information in the following ways: